Fact/Fiction

 Evidence

-The accumulation of small artefacts, artworks, found objects and/or printed ephemera, which, by their very selection and connection, creates a sense of factual/fictional narrative or event.
+The accumulation of small artefacts, artworks, found objects and/or printed ephemera, which, by their very selection and connection, create a sense of factual/fictional narrative or event.

 Theme: Artist and Writer as reliable/unreliable witness.
 The manipulation of FACT, through careful editing, omission, cropping or misrepresentation creates fiction (possibly continuing to pose as FACT).
 Equally, it is possible to take FICTION and, by using similar manipulations, create a truth closer to FACT.